List of Cornell Big Red men's basketball head coaches

 The following is a list of Cornell Big Red men's basketball head coaches.
 There have been 22 head coaches of the Big Red in their 124-season history.

-Cornell's current head coach is Brian Earl.
-He was hired as the Big Red's head coach in April 2016, replacing Bill Courtney, whose contract was not renewed after the 2015–16 season.
+Brian Earl was hired as the Big Red's head coach in April 2016, replacing Bill Courtney, whose contract was not renewed after the 2015–16 season.

+Cornell's current head coach is Jon Jaques.